Here are 30 inexpensive & free ways to keep your little ones entertained this summer

 At the end of the day

-You can mix in free and cheap things to do during the summer every few days to keep your kids entertained (and still learning)!
+You can mix in some free things to do with kids during the summer every few days to keep your kids entertained (and still learning)!
 You just need to do a little bit of preplanning and be flexible.
 I know that my little one will be just as happy going berry picking as she would going out and doing something that costs a lot of money!
 I wish we could keep this innocence for just a little longer, as she’ll grow and soon want to go to Walt Disney World… All.
 The.
 Time!